-UPDATE: In Ontario, the provincial government has proposed a sweeping climate change plan, which would include significant incentives for switching to geothermal.
+In 2016 the Ontario provincial government has proposed a sweeping climate change plan, which would include significant incentives for switching to geothermal.
 It remains to be seen whether other provinces in Canada might follow suit.

 A geothermal heating pump system is a good long term investment for homeowners who plan to be in their homes for a significant time.
 This will allow you to recoup your initial costs and enjoy the energy savings for years to come.